The data were formless like a cloud of tiny birds in the sky

 7 Practice exercises

-For the following exercises, use the data from the file 2.3-cfseal.xlsx.
-The data are from a sample of Cape fur seals, and include measures of body weight, heart mass, and lung mass.
+For the following exercises, use the waders dataset available in the MASS package.
+The data are from counts of different wading bird species in summer in South Africa.
 There will be some data handling as part of the exercises below, a practical and important part of every real data analysis.

-Read in the data from the file 2.3-cfseal.xlsx.
-Use the read_excel() function from the readxl package.
-Print the first few rows of the data, and check the structure of the data.
+Read in the data from the file waders dataset available in the MASS package.
+Print the first few rows of the data, and check the correlation structure of the data for the first few columns.
 Show your code.

 Waders Data Intercorrelation Analysis

-There appear to be moderate to strong positive correlations between most wader species, indicating that sites that have high numbers of one species tend to have high numbers of other species as well.
+There appear to be moderate to a positive correlation between some wader species, indicating that sites that have high numbers of one species tend to have high numbers of other species as well.

-Particularly strong correlations (r > 0.7) exist between several pairs of species, such as S1 and Dunlin.
+Particularly strong correlations (r =~ 0.61) exist between a pair of species, S1 and S2.

-Some species show weaker correlations with others (e.g., S3 has lower correlation coefficients with several species), suggesting some habitat specialization.
+Some species show weaker correlations with others (e.g., S1 and S3 has a low negative correlation), possibly suggesting some habitat specialization.

 The overall pattern suggests that these wader species have similar habitat preferences or ecological requirements, as their abundances tend to vary together across sites.

-This high degree of intercorrelation is ecologically meaningful, as these wader species often share similar coastal and wetland habitats.
+Intercorrelation amongst species is ecologically meaningful, as these wader species share similar coastal and wetland habitats.

-Create a scatterplot of heart mass (y-axis) against body weight (x-axis) using the plot() function.
-Add appropriate axis labels and a title.
+Create a scatterplot of counts of species S1 (Oystercatcher) versus S2 (White-fronted Plover) using the plot() function.
+Use the hist() function to examine the distribution of variables.
+Add appropriate axis labels and titles.
 Show your code.

 Correlation Analysis of First Three Wader Species